MultinetInteractive/eduadmin-booking/readme.md

 == Changelog ==

+### 2.0.16
+-   fix: Validation of answers were changed in the API, so doing change to reflect that

 ### 2.0.15
 -   add: Adding region filtering to detail view
 -   add: Adding filter to event and course list.